xinydev/gptW/README.md

 # GPT simplify your daily Workflow (gptW)

-gptW has eliminated the cumbersome process of entering a series of pre-commands before using ChatGPT for ease of use.
+GPTW has eliminated the cumbersome process of entering a series of pre-commands(prompt) before using ChatGPT, making it more user-friendly.

 ## Example